 Extended professional leave is leave in excess of 30 days.
 Extended professional leave for professional study may be granted by the Board upon recommendation of the Superintendent, for a period not to exceed one year to any member of the instructional staff who possesses Professional Service or Continuing Contract status or any member of the Superintendent's administrative staff, who has served continuously and satisfactory for a period of five years in the school system.
 Such leave shall be without pay.
-The request for extended professional leave shall be in writing and in the district office at least 30 days prior to the last day of the post school conference.
+The request for extended professional leave of the post school conference.
 Upon return to work the employee is required to submit documentation of credits earned while on leave.
 Failure to submit the required documentation will invalidate the leave of absence, and may result in termination of employment.